A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Conclusions

-We also applied the probe to the non-inpainted {\it Planck}~2018 maps, obtaining AC discrepancies of a very different kind: instead of the apparently localised ``white noise'' appearance of the AC discrepancies, the AC discrepancies now appear to be continuous and (at least on the evidence of \texttt{SEVEM} 2018), globally dispersed, with a similar AC discrepancy obtained in this case by a model in which in addition to the isotropic random field we add a single narrow needlet-like structure located at the galactic centre.
-An intuitive explanation of the different behaviour is that the needlet-like structure has a very slowly decaying Fourier spectrum, making the high degree Fourier coefficients of the added deterministic field globally dominant in the probe coefficients.
+Finally, we applied the probe to the non-inpainted {\it Planck}~2018 maps, obtaining AC discrepancies of a very different kind: instead of the localised ``white noise'' appearance of the AC discrepancies, the AC discrepancies now appear to be continuous and (at least on the evidence of \texttt{SEVEM} 2018), globally dispersed, with a similar AC discrepancy obtained by a model in which in addition to the isotropic random field we add a single narrow needlet-like structure located at the galactic centre.
+An intuitive explanation of the different behaviour is that the needlet-like structure has a very slowly decaying Fourier spectrum, making the high degree Fourier coefficients of the added deterministic field globally dominant.

-We emphasise that even for perfectly Gaussian {\it primordial} perturbations, the observed temperature fluctuations of the CMB are not expected to be Gaussian, since secondary anisotropies generated by non-linear physics introduce a small degree of non-Gaussianity, which would manifest itself as an evenly distributed excess in the AC discrepancy map.
-It will be interesting to investigate to what extent these effects contribute to the observed AC discrepancy excess.
-A quantitative analysis of this issue will be the topic of future work by the authors.
+We note that even for perfectly Gaussian {\it primordial} perturbations, the observed temperature fluctuations of the CMB are not expected to be Gaussian.
+It is because the secondary anisotropies generated by non-linear physics introduce a small degree of non-Gaussianity, which would manifest itself as an evenly distributed excess in the AC discrepancy map.
+It will be interesting to further investigate to what extent these effects contribute to the observed AC discrepancy excess.
+A further challenge is to extend the analysis to masked maps.